 The trip was booked through Naturetrek, with whom I’ve travelled a few times before.
 The trip was their ‘Botswana – Desert and Delta’ holiday, for which there are mammal or bird focussed variations.
 I didn’t realise this when I booked and unknowingly put myself on the bird version.
 As someone with a general interest in all wildlife, I would have been concerned if the trip was just birds but I need not have worried as the holiday covered both birds and mammals, and everyone seemed happy that it was so – after all, it would have been very odd to ignore the mammals when they were so spectacular.

-The trip itself was operated by Lataka Safaris, a local Maun company, and for my first safari experience, I don’t think it could have been bettered.
+The trip itself was operated by Letaka Safaris, a local Maun company and featured in the ‘Safari Brothers’ TV series on National Geographic (Nat Geo Wild), and for my first safari experience, I don’t think it could have been bettered.
 The organisation was very good, the service pretty exceptional given we were camping in the middle of the African wilderness and they delivered a brilliant safari experience.